dotnet/docs-aspire/docs/fundamentals/components-overview.md

 .NET Aspire components should not be confused with .NET Aspire hosting packages, as they serve different purposes.
 Hosting packages are used to model and configure various resources in a .NET Aspire app, while components are used to map configuration to various client libraries.

+> [!TIP]
+> Always strive to use the latest version of .NET Aspire components to take advantage of the latest features, improvements, and security updates.

 ## Available components

 The following table lists the .NET Aspire components currently available for use: